tildearrow/furnace/doc/7-systems/sid3.md

 the following options are available in the Chip Manager window:

-- **Quarter clock speed**: make chip run on quarter the default clock rate (1MHz is default). this lowers CPU load almost 4 times at the cost of filters becoming unstable or having different timbre at high cutoff and resonance settings. option affects the chip only in playback mode. when you render module into audio file, option is not applied.
+- **Quarter clock speed**: make chip run at quarter the default clock rate (1MHz is default). this lowers CPU load almost 4 times at the cost of filters becoming unstable or having different timbre at high cutoff and resonance settings. this option affects the chip only in playback mode. when rendering a module into an audio file, this option is not applied.